Organizational Behaviour (Revision 16)

 Centre: Faculty of Business

 ORGB 364 has a Challenge for Credit option.

-Organizational Behaviour 364 introduces the field of organizational behaviour (OB) and provides a foundation for all other OB courses offered in the Faculty of Business.
+This course serves as an introduction to the field of organizational behaviour (OB) and provides a foundation for other OB courses offered in the Faculty of Business.
 It covers a wide breadth of theories and applications dealing with such topics as perception, motivation, decision making, team dynamics, negotiation, conflict management, leadership, and organizational culture.
 Twelve lessons, covering twelve chapters in the textbook, are presented in a logical order to create a sense of progression for the learner.
 Each lesson builds upon previous lessons by starting at the individual level, then moving on to a team level, and finally adopting an organization-wide level of analysis.

 ORGB 364 consists of 12 lessons:

 - Lesson 1: Introduction to the Field of Organizational Behaviour